Therapy in Chester and all of NJ

 A perk of marriage: you no longer have to date!
 A perk of divorce: you get to date!
 Hmm...how can that be?
 But it’s true.
 Divorce is typically not in the plan, which of course can throw you for a loop.
 While the thought of dating after divorce can be terrifying and confusing (how on earth do I do this?!), it can also be such an exciting new chapter of your life.

 "If you are preparing to tell your children about your upcoming divorce, you might have a million questions flying through your head.
 How will my relationship issues affect my kids?
 What do I even say, or not say? ..."

 I too, felt like this 20 years ago when I went through a divorce and I never thought my life would turn around.
 It took time, energy and the help of a great therapist to get me through one of the most difficult times of my life.

+I highly recommend separation counseling when you initially separate and divorce counseling when you start the legal process.
+It is also helpful to get individual counseling after divorce and/or family therapy after divorce especially if you have children.
 Eventually, I was able to see this life transition as an opportunity for growth which inspired me to go to graduate school to get my Masters Degree in Social Work.
 Now, I am able to give back to you what learned both personally

 It wasn't easy but if I can do it, you can too!